 8 Mile Opening Scene • Read Full Scene

 Another great example can be found in Good Will Hunting.
-In this scene, Will (Matt Damon) and his friends go to a bar near Harvard.
+In one of the scenes, Will (Matt Damon) and his friends go to a bar near Harvard.
 Colloquialisms further contrast their South Boston characters from the Ivy league students of Harvard.

 Perhaps the most famous quote in the scene (and perhaps film) is an example used for this reason perfectly.
 After the verbal confrontation, Chuckie tells the girls “My boy’s wicked smart.”